Kabelo-07/client-transactions-service/README.md

 *    Java(TM) SE Runtime Environment 18.9 (build 11.0.8+10-LTS)                 *
 *    Java HotSpot(TM) 64-Bit Server VM 18.9 (build 11.0.8+10-LTS, mixed mode)   *
 *********************************************************************************
-Should you wish to build thr project:
+Should you wish to build the project:
 ====================================

 - download and install gradle from https://gradle.org/install/.
 (Instructions and steps to follow are on the website)